 Example: A small packaging firm.

-- • Pros: As the name suggests, owners of an LLC have limited liability, meaning that they personally are not responsible for any financial or legal faults of the business.
-This reduction in risk is what makes an LLC a very popular business structure.
+- Pros: As the name suggests, owners of an LLC have limited liability, meaning that they are not responsible for any financial or legal faults of the business.
+This risk reduction is what makes an LLC a very popular business structure.

-- • How taxes work: LLCs have the benefit of “flow-through” tax treatment, meaning that the owners – not the LLC – are the ones who are taxed.
+- How taxes work: LLCs have the benefit of “flow-through” tax treatment, meaning that the owners – not the LLC – are the ones who are taxed.
 Having only one level of tax imposed makes taxes easier.
-Find IRS tax forms here.

 Mus Have Documents To Register a Business In Tanzania